How Domain Brokers Really Work: 10 Lessons From 20+ Years in the Domain Business

 Skip the broker.
 See the price.
 Buy the name.

-Every listing in our catalog is AI-vetted for clean history and trademark conflicts, priced up front with no negotiation, and $199 or less — the deal I spent a decade watching founders overpay to get.
+Every listing in our catalog is AI-vetted for clean history and trademark conflicts, priced up front with no negotiation, and $199 or less — the deal I've spent years watching founders overpay to get.
 Browse the names a broker would have quietly marked up.

 Browse Featured Domains